Vaccines

 • The MMR vaccine protects against measles, mumps, and rubella, which are viral diseases that can cause serious health complications.

-• It is recommended that everyone ages 1 year and older gets the MMR vaccine to protect against measles, mumps and rubella.
+• It is recommended that most people ages 1 year and older get the MMR vaccine to protect against measles, mumps and rubella.

 • The meningitis vaccine safeguards against bacterial and viral infections that can lead to inflammation of the membranes surrounding the brain and spinal cord.

-• The meningitis (ACWY) vaccine is a combination vaccine that provides protection against four different serogroups of Neisseria meningitidis bacteria, helping prevent meningococcal disease, a potentially serious and life-threatening infection.
+• MenACWY vaccine is a combination vaccine that provides protection against four different serogroups of neisseria meningitis bacteria, helping prevent meningococcal disease, a potentially serious and life-threatening infection.

-• It is recommended for people ages 2 months old through 55 years of age.
+• MenB vaccine protects against most strains of serogroup B meningococcus, which is the most common cause of bacterial meningitis on college campuses.
+It is recommended for people ages 2 months old through 55 years of age.

 • The chickenpox vaccine shields against the highly contagious varicella-zoster virus.